How Long Does It Take To Get An SBA Loan?

 What paperwork do I need to gather for my SBA loan application?

-Getting an SBA loan can take time.
-Gathering the needed documents into a complete application package is one way to save some time during the approval process.
+Obtaining an SBA loan can be a time-consuming process.
+Gathering the needed documents into a complete application package is one way to save some time during the SBA loan application process.

-The SBA loan application process generally takes 45 days or more in some cases, of which a business owner will spend the majority of time gathering paperwork for the lender.
+The SBA loan application process typically takes 45 days or more, during which a business owner will spend the majority of their time gathering paperwork for the lender.
 The good news is that the SBA has a checklist that makes this much easier and ensures business owners are as prepared as possible before beginning the SBA loan process.
+The SBA requires documentation about both business and personal finances.

 Borrower Information Form (SBA Form 1919)